qci-enablement/qci-data/README.md

 Those files are converted to webpages

 - Jupyter Ebook
+- Sphinx Docs

 ## Routing

 `File Path` is used as `Page path`

-## Branches
+## Main Branches

-- `main` : published to main website
+- `main` : published to staging at: https://qci-preview.netlify.app/
-- `staging`: published to preview website
+- `prod`: published to prod at: https://quantumcomputinginc.com/

 ## How to Edit/Add files

-1. Create a sub-branch from `staging`
+1. Create a sub-branch from `main`
-2. Create a PR against `staging` and go through the approval process
+2. Create a PR against `main` and go through the approval process
-3. Once the preview approved, merge `staging` branch to the `main` branch.
+3. Once the preview approved, merge `main` branch (or your current branch) to the `prod` branch.